 Young people aged 17 or under signing a petition may give their address as that of their school or other recognised youth group or similar organisation that they attend (with details of their class name where appropriate), provided that the lead petitioner is a teacher at or leader of that school or youth group or similar organisation.

-Examples of previous petitions that have been submitted to the Assembly can be found via links on the left hand side of this page.
+Examples of previous petitions that have been submitted to the Assembly can be found via links at the top of this page.

 *A Data Controller is a person who (either alone or jointly or in common with other persons) determines the purposes for which and the manner in which any personal data are, or are to be, processed.
 (The Information Commissioner's Office has more detail.)